slaclab/paws/README.md

 ## Synopsis

-`slacx` is designed to be a fast, lean, and modular x-ray data workflow interface.
+`slacx` is designed to be a fast, lean, and modular workflow manager for image-like data.
-Beginning with raw detector output,
+Beginning with raw pixel data,
-`slacx` performs calibration,
+`slacx` operations can be written to perform calibration, data cleaning, dimensionality reduction (e.g. integration), feature extraction, peak analysis, custom operations, and packaging and visualization of results.
-data cleaning (cosmic ray removal), dimensionality reduction (azimuthal integration), peak analysis, and ultimately packaging and shipping the data and results to a remote filesystem or server.
+The `slacx` engine and gui also drop in as the batch processing plugin for `xi-cam`.

 ## Code Example